|THE MOYLEMAN 15th March 2020 – RUNNERS’ INSTRUCTIONS|

 BE AWARE OF TRAFFIC AND OBEY MARSHALS AT ALL TIMES

 If you need specific nutrition, supplements or medical supplies, carry them with you.
-If you need to access specific supplies along the route, please arrange for a friend or relative to meet you on the course.
-Many points on the route are accessible by road.
+If you need to access specific supplies along the route, please arrange for someone to meet you on the course.
+Many points on the route are accessible by road

 EMERGENCY NUMBER: In the event of an emergency during the race itself, our race director Duncan Rawson is on 07834 337346.
 This is for emergencies only and where we need to arrange immediate action to address.